Table of Contents

 Who’s Already Using It and What That Signals

-NVIDIA’s launch announcement listed adopters as of April 14, 2026: IonQ, Infleqtion, IQM, Atom Computing, Fermi National Accelerator Laboratory, Lawrence Berkeley National Laboratory, Harvard, Sandia National Laboratories, Cornell, UC San Diego, University of Chicago, and SEEQC.4
+NVIDIA’s launch announcement listed adopters as of April 14, 2026: IonQ, Infleqtion, IQM, Atom Computing, Fermi National Accelerator Laboratory, Lawrence Berkeley National Laboratory, Harvard, Sandia National Laboratories, Cornell, UC San Diego, University of Chicago, and SEEQC.
+(NVIDIA Launches Ising, the World’s First Open AI Models to Accelerate the Path to Useful Quantum Computers — NVIDIA Newsroom)

 The breadth of that list — spanning commercial quantum hardware vendors, national labs, and academic groups — reflects that Ising is positioned as infrastructure rather than a specialized tool.
 The inclusion of Fermi and Lawrence Berkeley is notable because national lab calibration workflows involve hardware that can’t easily be sent to cloud services, making the self-hostable weights and Apache 2.0 decoder code directly relevant.